shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/overview.md

  - Writing tests for our pallet.
  - Declaring a configuration for the genesis of our chain.
- - Customize frontend fot our Substrate Kitties.
+ - Customize frontend for our Substrate Kitties.

  You can refer to the [Substrate how-to guides](https://substrate.dev/substrate-how-to-guides/docs/intro/) on how to do this once you've completed this tutorial series.